ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 row('Akiba_Hebrew_Academy';'2017-08-01';241),row('Aegithina_tiphia';'2018-02-01';34),...
 ```

-We can see, that individual rows are wrapped in `row()`, lines are separated with `,` and individual values are delimited with `;`.
+We can see that individual rows are wrapped in `row()`, lines are separated with `,` and individual values are delimited with `;`.
 In this case, we can use the following settings to read data from this file:

 ```sql
 SET format_custom_row_before_delimiter = 'row(';